Prague Christmas Markets Eight Things to Know

 The Markets at the Old Town Square and Republic Square always have a real tree.
 Specifically for the Old Town Square, their’s is what we call the Prague Christmas Tree and there’s a sound and light show each evening from 4-30pm until 9-30pm.
 You might find it interesting to know where the tree comes from on the Prague Christmas Tree post.

+For general money advice check the Cash or Card post.
 Bring small denomination cash if you can (CZK200 notes are best).
-Note that places that sell food do NOT sell alcohol so you’ll be going to different stalls.
-TIP: get the drink first as you can keep warm while in the queue for the food.
+Note that places that sell food generally do NOT sell alcohol so you’ll be going to different stalls.
+TIP: get a hot drink first as you can keep warm while in the queue for the food.
 As a guide here are some of the prices of food and drink at the Prague Christmas Markets:

 Halušky (Gnocchi): CZK49 per 100g